• Skip to primary navigation

 2. In a large bowl, stir together the dry ingredients.
 Set aside.

-3. In a stand mixer, cream together the Butter and sugars until well combined.
+3. In the bowl of a stand mixer, cream together the butter and sugars until well combined.

 4. Add the eggs, one at a time, mixing on low speed.
 Then add the vanilla and mix on medium speed, stopping to scrape the bowl once or twice.